Mimi's Organic Eats » Recipes » Cookies

 Do Si Dos are one of the iconic Girl Scout cookies that has been around since the 1950s.
 This flavor used to be called the peanut butter sandwich, which basically describes it perfectly.
 The name was later changed to Do Si Dos (not sure why).
 These Girl Scout Cookies are crispy peanut butter oatmeal sandwich cookies with creamy peanut butter filling.

-If you’re a fan of Girl Scout cookies, but not harmful ingredients then you’ll love these Organic Do Si Dos!
-These homemade sandwich cookies only have 9 ingredients organic ingredients.
-They are also free of seed oils, soy, and flavoring that you will find in traditional Do Si Dos!
+If you’re a fan of Girl Scout cookies, but not harmful ingredients then you’ll love these Peanut Butter Oatmeal Sandwich Cookies with Sourdough Discard!
+These homemade sandwich cookies have the buttery richness of these peanut butter shortbread cookies but with only 9 organic ingredients.
+These nutty cookies are also free of seed oils, soy, and flavoring that you will find in traditional Do Si Dos!

 This is another collab with my friend Hannah at Make It Dough!
-Check out some of our other cookie collaborations like Sourdough Jam Thumbprint Cookies, Sourdough Chocolate Shortbread Cookies, or Eggless Sourdough Molasses Cookies.
+Check out some of our other cookie collaborations like Sourdough Jam Thumbprint Cookies, Sourdough Chocolate Shortbread Cookies, Cranberry Orange Biscotti with Sourdough Discard, or Eggless Sourdough Molasses Cookies.

 Ingredients

-- Brown Sugar: I use organic light brown sugar for added rich flavor in these organic cookies.
+- Brown Sugar: I use homemade light brown sugar for added rich flavor in these organic cookies.

 - Vanilla Extract: Make sure to use a high quality vanilla extract, not imitation.

-- Sourdough Discard: You can use your sourdough discard straight from the fridge.
+- Sourdough Discard: You can use your sourdough discard straight from the fridge, you don't have to have active sourdough starter.
 If you don’t have sourdough discard, you can replace it by mixing together 21 grams all purpose flour and 21 grams of water, use that’s in its place.
 It won’t have the same tangy flavor, but the cookies will still be delicious!

 - Milk: I use organic whole milk for the most creamy frosting.